SAP/cloud-sdk-ios-fiori-ar/README.md

 |FioriAR|You did not already embed binary frameworks from SAP BTP SDK for iOS|
 |FioriAR-requiresToEmbedXCFrameworks|You already embedded `SAPCommon` and `SAPFoundation` binary frameworks to your target|

+# Migration

+FioriAR 2.0 is NOT fully compatible with the previous version.
+However, the migration is not difficult.
+Please follow the [migration guide](https://github.com/SAP/cloud-sdk-ios-fioriarkit/wiki/FioriAR-2.0-Migration-Guide) when you prepare to upgrade FioriAR in your project.

 # AR Annotations

 https://user-images.githubusercontent.com/77754056/121744202-2ea88c80-cac8-11eb-811d-9c9edb6423fa.mp4